Subpoenas and Notices to Produce Practice Note (GPN-SUBP)

-4.2 In respect of the applicable fee for the issuing of a subpoena see Item 126 of the table in Part 1 of Schedule 1 of the Federal Court and Federal Circuit Court Regulation 2012 (Cth).
+4.2 In respect of the applicable fee for the issuing of a subpoena see Item 126 of the table in Part 1 of Schedule 1 of the Federal Court and Federal Circuit and Family Court Regulations 2012 (Cth).

 4.3 There can only be one addressee for a subpoena.
 The addressee should be identified by name or by description of office or position (r 2.13(2) of the Federal Court Rules).

 4.4 If the addressee is a corporation, the corporation must comply with the subpoena by its appropriate or proper officer (see r 24.13(9) of the Federal Court Rules).

 4.5 A subpoena must be served personally on the addressee.

 4.6 Unless leave is given for short-service, the last date for service of a subpoena on the addressee is the date 5 clear business days before the earliest date the addressee is required to comply with the subpoena (see rr 1.61 and 24.13 of the Federal Court Rules).
 Further to the timeframes noted above, an issuing party should make every effort to serve a subpoena at the earliest practicable opportunity in order to maximise the opportunity for compliance and minimise the burden of the subpoena on the addressee.

 4.7 An issuing party must serve a copy of a subpoena to produce on each other party as soon as practicable after the subpoena has been served on the addressee (r 24.16(2) of the Federal Court Rules).

 5.1 A subpoena to give evidence must specify the date, time and place for attendance.
 The date specified must be the date of trial or another date permitted by the Court (r 24.13 of the Federal Court Rules, see also r 24.14).